 The educational concept and study methods are in line with the programme's characteristics.
 The panel approves of the study guidance in the programme and considers the programme to be feasible.
 The buildings and the material facilities are up to standard.
 As some Mastermath courses have become more challenging, the panel suggests to discuss this with Mastermath management.
-The panel advises to monitor the two-year student success rates for the programme.
+The panel advises to monitor drop-out rates and student success rates for the programme and to hold exit interviews with students on their reasons to leave the programme.